-But Supercell has upped the ante for the Clash Royale League, which will feature more than $1 million in prizes for players around the globe.
-This time, rather than players competing individually, they will have to work together as part of a team.
-Many of the current pro players (including Sergio Ramos) were already signed to various gaming orgs, but the teams will consist of 4 to 6 players.
+But Supercell upped the ante for the Clash Royale League, which featured more than $1 million in prizes for players around the globe.
+Rather than competing individually, players in the CRL have to work together as part of a team.
+Many of the current pro players (including Sergio Ramos) were already signed to various gaming orgs before the announcement, but all CRL teams must consist of four to six players.

-The Clash Royale League will feature more than $1 million in prizes
+The inaugural season of the Clash Royale League featured more than $1 million in prizes

-More than 6,700 players managed to overcome this challenge, and although not all of them will find a team, they represent a large base from which teams can draft players for Clash Royale League.
-There are currently four confirmed regions for the league: China, (the rest of) Asia, North America, and Europe.
-Each region features eight teams, and many of the largest esports organizations in the world have signed on.
+More than 6,700 players managed to overcome the first round of the challenge, and although not all of them found a team, they represented a large base from which teams could draft players for the league.
+In the first season of the Clash Royale League there were a total of five regions: China, (the rest of) Asia, North America, Latin America, and Europe.
+Each region featured eight teams.

-Two teams of three face off in 3-5 sets of games.
-The first team to take 3 sets wins.
-In each set, both sides get to ban a single card.
+Two teams of three face off in three to five sets of games.
+The first team to take three sets wins.
+In 2v2 matches, each team is granted a single ban.